Showndarya/Apache-Flink-Cloud-Bursting/DESIGN.md

 ## 5. **Success Indicators:**
   - Data flow pipline in flink works as it was intended without data/packet loss.
   - Cloud bursting technique should improve the performance of the entire dataflow with respect to latency and act as an alternative to back pressure.
   - Architecture tuned enough to make the best decisions on when to offload the data packets to the cloud function without incurring more processing delay than the original architecture.
   - Devise a method to handle data merge and data propagation with respect to both stateful and stateless operators without loss of order or data.
   - Cloud function instances are created/destroyed based on requirement, reducing cost and resource utilization
+  - > Intermidiate milestones:
+    - Setting up the basic Flink pipeline with 1 stateles operator and connecting the operator to the lambda function to experiment with the performance and scenarios.
+    - Extending the Flink pipeline setup to test the setup against 1 stateful operator.
+    - Experimenting with the setup of cloud bursting with a combination of stateful and stateless operators (operator chaining).
+Identifying the operator causing the bottleneck before attaching the lambda function would be an additional step
+    - Experimenting with the setup with complicated dataflow graphs to estimate throughput improvement, latency improvement and overall performance impact of the cloud bursting technique.

 ## 6. **Task assignment:**